tlotter/aws-modernization-with-auth0/content/50_Customize Login Flow/_index.en.md

 weight = 60
 pre = "<b>5. </b>"
 +++
-You already configured Auth0 to handle your users data and make sure businesses have secure access to your app.
-But our application still misses a lot of information, for example, what pizzas that organization is allowed to order based on their license or what organization is actually called (remember, right now all we know is an organization ID).
-This is what we will achieve in this lab!
+You already configured Auth0 to handle your users data and made sure businesses have secure access to your app.
+But our application still misses a lot of information, for example, what pizzas that organization is allowed to order based on their license or what organization is actually called (all we know so far is an organization ID).

 ### 1. Add Metadata to Organization

-1. Go to your organization by navigating to **Organizations** in the Auth0 sidebar.
+1. At the navigation bar on the right of the Auth0 Management Dashboard, go to **Organizations**.
-2. Selecting the organization you have created in the previous lab.
+2. Click on the organization name **org1**.
-3. Scroll down in the **Overview** tab, find the metadata table, and create new metadata with the key `license` and the value `corporate` (it's important to write both in lowercase).
+3. Scroll down to the metadata table and create new metadata with the following values:
+    - Key: `license`
+    - Value: `corporate`
+    - Click on **+ Add**.

 ### 2. Create Auth0 Action

-To get this information to our application, we need to utilize Auth0 Actions.
+To get the organization license to our application, we need to utilize Auth0 Actions.
 Actions are JavaScript code snippets that run during the login flow (or in other places, depending on where you integrate them) and which allow you to modify the login flow to your liking.

-1. To build our action, go to **Actions** -> **Flows** in the Auth0 Sidebar and select **Login** (This is where the action will be executed).
+1. At the navigation bar on the right, go to **Actions** -> **Flows** and click on **Login** (This is where the action will be executed).
-2. In the top right, click on the **plus** next to **Add Action** -> **Build Custom**.
+2. Next to **Add Action**, click on the **+** button and click on **Build Custom**.
-3. Give your action some expressive name (like `Enrich ID Token`) and click on **Create**.
+3. Enter the Name `Enrich ID Token` and click on **Create**.
-4. In the code editor you have just opened, you can now write your logic to add two new attributes (called claims) to the ID Token that Auth0 issues on every login.
-The two claims we need are the following:
+4. In the displayed code editor, you will write some logic to add two new attributes (called claims) to the ID Token that Auth0 issues on every login.
+The two claims we add are;
     - https://pizza0.net/organization with the organizations display name as a value
     - https://pizza0.net/license with the organizations license (which we just set in the metadata) as a value.
 5. Paste the following Code Snippet